Neural Exec: Learning (and Learning from) Execution Triggers for Prompt Injection Attacks: Conclusion and Future Work

-where $\targetllm$ is the target LLM.
-Eq.~\ref{eq:obj} implies that when $\targetllm$ processes an input prompt $\cprompt$ containing the armed payload~$\ee(\payload)$, $\targetllm$ must yield an output congruent to the one resulting from the execution of $\payload$ \ie $\targetllm(\payload)$.
-By congruent (represented by the symbol $\equiv$), we mean a relaxed form of equivalence.
+Eq.~\ref{eq:uobj} implies that when $\targetllm$ processes an input prompt $\cprompt_i$ containing the armed payload~$\ee(\payload_i)$, $\targetllm$ must yield an output congruent to the one resulting from the execution of $\payload_i$ (\ie $\targetllm(\payload_i)$).
+By congruent (represented by the symbol~$\equiv$), we mean a relaxed form of equivalence.
 This acknowledges the possibility that a given payload $\payload$ could lead to multiple valid executions, all of which fulfill the adversary's objective, albeit expressed in diverse manners.
 Such executions, while not identical, can be considered equivalent in the context of achieving the intended adversarial goal.

-Ultimately, under this conceptualization, the execution trigger serves not only to initiate the execution of the payload, but also to override the original task specified by the prompt~$\cprompt$.\footnote{This mechanism is analogous to the execution of an \texttt{exec} system call on the current process, in standard system programming.}
+We stress that, under this conceptualization, the execution trigger serves not only to initiate the execution of the payload, but also to override the original task specified by the prompt~$\cprompt_i$.
+This mechanism is analogous to the execution of an \texttt{exec} system call on the current process, in standard system programming.

-More properly, the execution trigger must be \textit{universal}; that is, it must be effective for any given prompt and payload:
+\new{We highlight that Eq.~\ref{eq:uobj} implies the \textit{universality} of the trigger.
+In this context, we define an execution trigger to be \textbf{universal} if it is effective for any given prompt and payload in the universes~$\mathbf{A}$~and~$\mathbf{K}$.}